-Since the year 2000, May 23rd has become World Turtle Day and it is reserved for celebrating turtles and tortoises all around the world.
-This holiday was invented and sponsored by the American Tortoise Rescue with the sole purpose to educate people and encourage them to take action to help to save these amazing species.
+Since the year 2000, May 23rd has become World Turtle Day, and it is reserved for celebrating turtles and tortoises all around the world.
+This holiday was invented and sponsored by the American Tortoise Rescue with the sole purpose of educating people and encouraging them to take action to help to save these amazing species.

 The American Tortoise Rescue was founded in 1990.
 The organization is certified to provide protection for all species of turtles and tortoises.
 They provide rescue and care for all foundlings, and for those that cannot be found forever home remain in their shelters.

 - Never buy a turtle or tortoise from a pet shop.
 This increases their demand from the wild.

 - Never take and remove turtles or tortoises from the wild unless they’re injured and you plan to take them to a wildlife vet.

 - If you find a tortoise trying to cross the street and you want to help, pick it up and move in the direction it was headed.
 If you take it back it will try to cross the street again.

 - Selling a turtle or tortoise smaller than 4 inches is illegal in the US.
 If you know someone that is selling report them.